NEONScience/NEON-Data-Skills/tutorials-in-development/DI-remote-sensing-R/day1_monday/plot-HSIspectral-signature-R.md

 ## Import H5 Functions

-In this scenario, we have built a suite of **fuctions** that allow us to quickly open and read from an H5 file.
+In this scenario, we have built a suite of **functions** that allow us to quickly open and read from an H5 file.
 Rather than code out each step to open the H5 file, let's open that file first using the `source` function which reads the functions into our working environment.
 We can then use the funtions to quickly and efficiently